v8/v8.dev/src/docs/linux-perf.md

 ### V8 linux-perf Flags

 [`--perf-prof`](https://source.chromium.org/search?q=FLAG_perf_prof) is used to the V8 command-line to record performance samples in JIT code.

-[`--nowrite-protect-code-memory`](https://source.chromium.org/search?q=FLAG_nowrite_protect_code_memory) is required to disable write protection for code memory.
-This is necessary because `perf` discards information about code pages when it sees the event corresponding to removing the write bit from the code page.
-Here’s an example that records samples from a test JavaScript file:

 [`--interpreted-frames-native-stack`](https://source.chromium.org/search?q=FLAG_interpreted_frames_native_stack) is used to create different entry points (copied versions of InterpreterEntryTrampoline) for interpreted functions so they can be distinguished by `perf` based on the address alone.
 Since the InterpreterEntryTrampoline has to be copied this comes at slight performance and memory regression.